liulifenyf/TSPTFBS/README.md

-# Arabidopsis.tf.pred
+# TSPTFBS
-## Python program for predicting TFBS for 265 TFs
+## Python programs for predicting TFBS for 265 Arabidopsis TFs
-This program allows for:
-    1. Repeat Traning process of 265 TFs
-    2. TFBS for given fasta file
 ## Dependencies
 The program requires:
   * python 3.6